rliang/reaffect/README.md

 To activate an effect,
 pass it as an array
-where the first item is the async generator function and the rest are its arguments.
+where the first item is the function and the rest are its arguments.

 Then, `effects` returns a promise